PrakalpTiwari137/DevOps/git.md

 ## Explaining the workflow

-Working directory to staging area '''git add'''
+Working directory to staging area 'git add'